MilenaFilipovic/NTDS_Project_Team_49/README.md

 ## Authors

 * *Milena Filipović*
-* *Kristijan Lopatički*
+* *Kristijan Lopatichki*
 * *Jelena Malić*
 * *Davor Todorovski*

 ## License

-Copyright 2019 Milena Filipović, Kristijan Lopatički, Jelena Malić and Davor Todorovski
+Copyright 2019 Milena Filipović, Kristijan Lopatichki, Jelena Malić and Davor Todorovski

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.